tenable/Tenable.io-SDK-for-Python/README.rst

 `pyTenable <https://github.com/tenable/pyTenable>`_. `pyTenable <https://github.com/tenable/pyTenable>`_ offers all of the same functionality as this package, as well as support for `tenable.sc <https://docs.tenable.com/Tenablesc.htm>`_.
 However, it should be noted that ``pyTenable`` functions are not compatible with ``tenable_io`` functions.
+Sunset for support with be on August 1, 2020.

 Original README
 ===============